-23. The appeals process is confidential and involves only the Parties, the Appeal Manager, the Panel, and any independent advisors to the Panel.
-Once initiated and until a decision is released, none of the Parties will disclose confidential information to any person not involved in the proceedings.
+- 20. The appeals process is confidential and involves only the Parties, the Case Manager, the Panel, and any independent advisors to the Panel.
+Once initiated and until a decision is released, none of the Parties will disclose confidential information to any person not involved in the proceedings. - 21.
+Appeal decisions that are matters of public interest may be publicly available with the names of the individuals redacted.
+Names of persons disciplined/affected may be disclosed to the extent necessary to give effect to any decision imposed.